Barbados: European arrival

-It is uncertain which European nation arrived first in Barbados, which probably would have been at some point in the 15th century or 16th century.
+The first Europeans arrived at some time in the 15th or 16th century, but it is uncertain which European nation this was.
 One lesser-known source points to earlier revealed works antedating contemporary sources, indicating it could have been the Spanish.
-Many, if not most, believe the Portuguese, en route to Brazil, were the first Europeans to come upon the island.
+Many, if not most, believe it was the Portuguese, en route to Brazil.
 The island was largely ignored by Europeans, though Spanish slave raiding is thought to have reduced the native population, with many fleeing to other islands.

 English settlement in the 17th century

 George Washington House was visited by George Washington in 1751, in what is believed to have been his only trip outside the present-day United States.

 The first English ship, which had arrived on 14 May 1625, was captained by John Powell.
 The first settlement began on 17 February 1627, near what is now Holetown (formerly Jamestown, after King James I of England), by a group led by John Powell's younger brother, Henry, consisting of 80 settlers and 10 English indentured labourers.
 Some sources state that some Africans were among these first settlers.

 The settlement was established as a proprietary colony and funded by Sir William Courten, a City of London merchant who acquired the title to Barbados and several other islands.
 The first colonists were actually tenants, and much of the profits of their labour returned to Courten and his company.
 Courten's title was later transferred to James Hay, 1st Earl of Carlisle, in what was called the "Great Barbados Robbery".
 Carlisle then chose as governor Henry Powell, who established the House of Assembly in 1639, in an effort to appease the planters, who might otherwise have opposed his controversial appointment.